 a Single-Page-Application (SPA).

-The SPA shows general available content and offers a login button.
+The SPA shows generally available content and offers a login button.
 Various functions are available only if a user is logged in.
-Without a valid login the user sees marketing project information provided by a cms.
-After login the user has access to its own profile, address book and incoming messages and also allowed to write a new message to all participants of the address book.
+Without a valid login, the user sees marketing project information provided by a CMS.
+After login, the user has access to their own profile, address book, and incoming messages and is also allowed to write a new message to all participants in the address book.

 available as a link to a portal that is made by another team.
 If the user is logged in to example.com then the user